 Okay, menu planning and shopping done?
 Now you're ready to get cooking.

 The Thanksgiving food that trips people up the most tends to be (no surprise) the turkey.
 Balitewicz says one common mistake people make is not giving themselves enough time to defrost and cook it.
-“When to start cooking your turkey depends on how big it is and the cooking method you choose,” she says.
-Depending on the size, cooking the turkey takes between two-and-a-half to six hours.
-And, remember, that’s after it’s thawed.
+"When to start cooking your turkey depends on how big it is and the cooking method you choose," she says.
+Depending on the size, cooking the turkey takes between 2 1/2 to 6 hours.
+And, remember, that's after it's thawed.

 "The number one question we get at the talk line is about thawing," Balitewicz says.
 If you're short on time, she says you can give your turkey an ice bath, refreshing the water every 30 minutes.
 "For every 30 minutes it's in the water, it will thaw one pound, so it can go pretty quick," she says.
 If you cook the turkey without it being fully thawed first, she says it won't be as moist and juicy as you want it to be.

 "The other key to making sure your turkey doesn't taste dry is to not overcook it," she says.
 "We suggest a nice even temperature of 325°F and you also don't want to be opening the oven door a lot because that heat should stay trapped inside."

 Cheatham also suggests cooking the stuffing and the turkey separately.
 "People tend to overcook the turkey because they're waiting for the stuffing to finish being cooked," she says.
 "It's better to cook the stuffing separately and then incorporate the turkey juice into it when they're both done cooking."